fwip/mtg_pronouns/reworded_cards.md

 **Instant**

 Target player reveals their hand.
 You choose a nonland card with converted mana cost X or less from it.
-They discards that card.
+That player discards that card.

 Vendilion Clique 1UU
 ---------------